KimThy13/Fundamental-ML/README.md

   - Concatenate these histograms to form feature vectors.

 - **Principal Component Analysis (PCA):**
-  - Standardize the data to have a mean of 0 and a variance of 1.
-  - Compute the covariance matrix of the standardized data.
   - Perform eigenvalue decomposition of the covariance matrix to obtain eigenvectors and eigenvalues.
   - Project the data onto the top principal components derived from the eigen decomposition.